 The role of strategy execution software

 For this example we used BSC Designer to describe the strategy, formalize objectives, and align metrics with them.
-In the end of the article you will find a link to download the source project discussed here.
+In the end of the article you will find a link to view and edit the scorecard discussed here.
 Feel free to modify it according to your needs.

 Is using the specialized software a must?
 Well, it is not, but it saves your time and gives a framework for the discussion around the strategy!